srk810/AZ-220-Microsoft-Azure-IoT-Developer/Instructions/Labs/LAB_AK_19-azure-defender-for-iot.md

     ![Devices with the most alerts tile](media/LAB_AK_19-devices-with-most-alerts-tile.png)

-    > **Note**: It can take between 10 and 15 minutes for alerts to be displayed on the dashboard.
+    > **Note**: It can take up to 30 minutes for alerts to be displayed on the dashboard.

 1. Under **Threat detection**, click the **Devices with the most alerts** tile.